Gulivertx/Gentoo-as-HTPC-on-MacMini-Mid2012/README.md

 This installation will start automatically Awesome WM with a user call *kodi* at the end of the boot sequence.
 Awesome WM will start automatically Kodi to have our Mac Mini ready to use directly after the boot.
-The input will be mainly do with the Apple Remote for Kodi and an Xbox One controller for Kodi.
+The input will be mainly do with the Apple Remote for Kodi and an Xbox One controller for Steam.
 There is also the ability to pair keyboard/mouse by bluetooth.

 All How-To can be found here: